RacZo/cordova-plugin-reverse-every-other-word/README.md

-# Reverser
+# Reverser App and Plugin

-## cordova-plugin-reverser

-This repository contains a simple cordova app and a plugin created with plugman.
+This repository contains a simple cordova app and a plugin that reverses every other word of a sentence.

-## Responsibilities

 ### Plugin